valsic9/mini-projects-reactjs/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you want to add a new project, improve an existing one, or fix bugs, feel free to open a pull request.

+## 🙌 Credits

+This project is part of a collection of small React apps built while following the excellent tutorials by [midudev](https://github.com/midudev) on [YouTube](https://www.youtube.com/@midulive).
+Huge thanks to midudev for the clear explanations, practical examples, and for making React development approachable and fun for beginners. 🎓⚛️

+If you're learning React, definitely check out his channel and consider supporting his work!